melkypie/resource-packs/README.md

 Optional: Delete the `account_management` icon in the tab folder to use the standard OSRS one.
 Then disable and re-enable the `Resource Packs` plugin to apply the changes.

 #
-Made by Demonseance, with help from Viizva.
+Made by Demonseance.
+Contributions by Viizva and Nichy.